 The yard was a big selling point for our current house (and also for us buying the house next door as well!) but we had a big garden area that we just weren’t using anymore.
 The area was overgrown with weeds, so we decided to replace the garden with grass.
 The fastest route to grass for playing Yardzee and our other favorite backyard games?
 Laying sod!
 And of course, being a Remodelaholic, I did it myself.
 Check out my former pro landscaper sod installation tips (and subscribe to our YouTube channel for more home and garden tips!)

-DIY Sod Installation Tips and Tricks
+Pro Tips for DIY Sod Installation

 This post contains affiliate links.
 Learn more and read our full disclosure policy here.